raysas/protein-structure-proximity-network/readme.md

 ## Dependencies:

-- Biopython: _to extract and parse PDB files_
+- Biopython: _PDB module to extract and parse PDB files_
+- Nglview: _for protein structure visualization_
 - NetworkX: _for graph construction and analysis_
 - Pyvis: _for netwokk visualization_

+## References

+Hamelryck, T., Manderick, B. (2003) PDB parser and structure class implemented in Python.
+Bioinformatics 19: 2308–2310